 Angela M. Crawley

-Scientist – Ottawa Hospital Research Institute, Chronic Disease Program, Assistant Professor - University of Ottawa, PhD Scientist - The Ottawa Hospital, Department of Medicine, Division of Infectious Diseases and Adjunct Professor - Carleton University, Department of Biology
+Scientist – Ottawa Hospital Research Institute, Chronic Disease Program, Associate Professor - University of Ottawa, PhD Scientist - The Ottawa Hospital, Department of Medicine, Division of Infectious Diseases and Adjunct Professor - Carleton University, Department of Biology

 Room: The Ottawa Hospital (General Campus), room C4464 (office), C4445 (lab)

 Human CD8 T cell function, macrophage subset differentiation, chronic liver disease (chronic hepatitis C virus infection, non-alcoholic fatty liver disease), advanced liver fibrosis/cirrhosis, animal models of liver fibrosis, hepatocellular carcinoma, immune phenotyping, inflammatory biomarker assessment, immune restorative therapies, translational immunology research